svilkata/computer_store/README.md

 ### Interceptors
 * Report for http request from anonymous users and authenticated users
 * I18N – change language - just a demo for the header part and some title/paragraphs of pages - from English to Bulgarian and vice versa
-* //ТODO  How many active users there are at the moment - we can display it on commons.html (NOOO!!! - how many people visited the website)
+* //ТODO  How many active users there are at the moment - we can display it on commons.html (or how many people visited the website)

 ### Generating HTML
 * with Thymeleaf engine secured